kirryl/ase-summative-2/README.md

     npm start
     ```

     A browser window should open with the locally hosted app.
     If a browser window doesn't open, navigate to url `http://localhost:3000/`in your browser.

+10. In the browder window click on the tile containing 'Countries'

+11. Click on the 'Export JSON' button to download the country data export (In testing the api has not always produced a result so a second press may be required)

 See the project report for guidance on local testing.